 Controlling moles in a yard or garden is considered necessary because mole holes are unsightly on lawns, and these pests can also harm (albeit indirectly) the root systems of garden plants.
 Moles are around all year long, but we are made aware of them mainly during the spring and fall, especially after periods of rain, when they push mounds of dirt up to the ground surface.
 The first step in getting rid of moles is to identify them accurately, to be sure they aren't voles.

 The mole's preferred diet is a carnivorous one: insect grubs, adult insects, and earthworms (Lumbricus terrestris).
 Despite what many people assume, moles are not rodents.
-Therefore any gnawing damage you detect on plants is unlikely to have been caused by moles.
+Therefore, any gnawing damage you detect on plants is unlikely to have been caused by moles.
 Rodents do, however, make use of mole tunnels to attack plants underground, damaging their roots.

 - Eastern (Scalopus aquaticus)